On sufficient conditions for spanning structures in dense graphs: Embedding powers of Hamilton cycles

 \section{Embedding powers of Hamilton cycles}

 In this section, we prove \rf{thm:main-powham}.
-In fact, we show a slightly stronger result in which we do not only obtain the power of a Hamilton cycle, but we are also guaranteed that the cycle visits a predefined set of cliques.
+In fact, we show a slightly stronger result in which the power of a Hamilton cycle we obtain also contains a predefined set of cliques.
 This strengthening will be used in the proof of \rf{thm:main-bandwidth} later.